Life of Myanmar refugees in an Indian border village | DW | 30.09.2021

 DW spoke to people from one of the Indian villages in Hnahthial district in Mizoram state that is housing people fleeing from the violence.

-India and Myanmar share a 1,600-kilometer-long border (around 1,000 miles).
+India and Myanmar share a 1,600-kilometer (1,000-mile) border.
 The state of Mizoram makes up almost a third of the border.

 People are fleeing to the nearest villages, such as Thingsai, just across the border throughout the state of Mizoram.